bianhq/dbdoctor-paper/README.md

 # dbdoctor-paper

-This is the temporary repository for the research paper draft of dbdoctor.
+This is the temporary repository for the [full paper draft](#DBdoctor.pdf) of DBdoctor.